oasis-tcs/csaf/csaf_2.0/submit/README.md

 Intended status: Advance CSAF\ v2.0 OASIS Standard to an ISO/IEC International Standard

-Process: ISO/IEC\ JTC\ 1 PAS Transposition Process involving a Draft International Standard\ (DIS) ballot followed by a Ballot Resolution Meeting\ (BRM) (if there are comments during ballots), and potentially a Final DIS\ (FDIS) Ballot.
+Base process: ISO/IEC\ JTC\ 1 PAS Transposition Process involving a Draft International Standard\ (DIS) ballot followed by a Ballot Resolution Meeting\ (BRM) (if there are comments during ballots), and potentially a Final DIS\ (FDIS) Ballot.

+Modification: Kindly asking OASIS Management to first provide a notice and consultation period to JTC≤\ 1/SC27, as SC27's support will be helpful before any ballots.

 Stages of approval: https://www.iso.org/stage-codes.html - Stage 40